esong501/pokesparkyellow/README.md

 # Installation instructions:

-Use [FLIPS][2] to patch the .BPS file onto a clean Pokemon Emerald ROM (the option will appear as "Apply Patch").
+Use [FLIPS][2] to patch the .BPS file onto a clean Pokemon Fire Red ROM (the option will appear as "Apply Patch").
 From there, FLIPS will ask you for the clean unmodified ROM and THEN the patch (.BPS) file.

 Changelog:
 ----------